jarkkokovala/distsys19/project1/documentation/measurements.md

 The random payloads (file content) were generated with the python3 lorem library.

+Measurement data can be found from the [data subdirectory](./data/mean_110ms_latency).

+The measures displayed below are computed using the [measuring.ipynb](./data/mean_110ms_latency) Jupyter Notebook.

 ### What is the average time for sending 50 messages between two nodes (random payload)?

 For this measurement the client sent 50 small (~4 kB) file upload requests to the dfs.